pminina01/readthedocs/AsyncWrapper-target.md

 ### Buffering Options
 * **queueLimit** - Limit on the number of requests in the lazy writer thread request queue.
 Integer Default: `10000`

 * **timeToSleepBetweenBatches** - Time in milliseconds to sleep between batches.
 Integer Default: `50`.
-When set to `0`, this  will lead to a high CPU usage.
+When set to `0`, then it will only trigger timer when something is logged (Less timer activity when idle, Faster logging and improved garbage collection behavior).

 * **batchSize** - Number of log events that should be processed in a batch by the lazy writer thread.
 Integer Default: 100 (NLog 4.4.2 and newer has Default: 200)